MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ```
 ***

-After the request is sent through, your specified Azure container registry will be deleted.
+After the request is sent through, your specified Azure Container Registry will be deleted.

 # Clean up resources